petrushchako/Ansible/acloudguru/LearnAnsibleByDoing/README.md

 This course is not approved or sponsored by Red Hat.

-**Learning objectives: **
-- Create the inventory File in `/home/ansible/`
-- Configure the media Host Group to Contain `media1` and `media2`
-- Define Variables for media with Their Accompanying Values
-- Configure the webservers Host Group to Contain the Hosts `web1` and `web2`
-- Define Variables for webservers with Their Accompanying Values
-- Define the `script_files` Variable for `web1` and Set Its Value to `/usr/local/scripts`

 #### Additional Resources

 Your company decided that their backup software license was frivolous and unnecessary.
 Because of this, the license was not renewed.
 As a stopgap measure, your supervisor has created a simple script and an Ansible playbook to create an archive of select files, depending on pre-defined Ansible host groups.
 You will create the inventory file to complete the backup strategy.

 Important notes: